sermo/guides/ruby.md

 * Include a space before and after the argument delimiters (`|`) on blocks
 * Use spaces around operators, after commas, and after colons
 * Use `def self.method`, not `def Class.method` or `class << self`.
-* Use `def` with parentheses when there are arguments to the methods, and use no parenthese when the method does not take any parameters.
+* Use `def` with parentheses when there are arguments to the methods, and use  no parentheses when the method does not take any parameters.

 ## Guides